SEI-R-2-22/u3_lesson_redux_middleware/README.md

 }
 ```

 We won't be updating any state just yet, we still need to test our action to ensure it's working correctly.
-In the `Departments.js` file in `components`, import this `getDepartments` function:
+In the `Departments.js` file in `components`, import this `LoadDepartments` function:

 ```js
 import { LoadDepartments } from '../store/actions/DepartmentActions'